 flow record NF-DATA match routing source as peer match interface input collect routing source as collect counter bytes collect counter packets

-as I’m using three upstream services, I also generated three separate flow monitors, to let me gather statistics separately:
+as i’m using three upstream links, i also generated three separate flow monitors, to let me gather statistics separately:

 flow monitor FM-ATMAN record NF-DATA ! flow monitor FM-Crowley record NF-DATA ! flow monitor FM-TP record NF-DATA

-flow definitions needs to be now assigned to interfaces - for the real work of gathering the flow data to begin:
+flow definitions need to be now assigned to interfaces - for the real work of gathering the flow data:

 interface GigabitEthernet 0/0.100 description Uplink-ATMAN ip flow monitor FM-ATMAN input ip flow ingress ! interface GigabitEthernet 0/0.101 description Uplink-Crowley ip flow monitor FM-Crowley input ip flow ingress ! interface GigabitEthernet 0/0.102 description Uplink-TP ip flow monitor FM-TP input ip flow ingress

-once applied, the cache information should start to be collected according to NF-DATA definition. we can now play with the different sorting, filtering and aggregation functions, or even export it externally using CSV. as we’re now interested only for per-AS sourced traffic, the filter command will be simple:
+once applied, the cache information should begin to be collected according to NF-DATA definition. we can now play with different sorting, filtering and aggregation functions, or even export it externally using CSV. as we’re now interested only for per-AS sourced traffic, the filter command will be simple:

 c3845#show flow monitor FM-ATMAN cache aggregate routing source as counter bytes sort highest counter bytes Processed 6 flows Aggregated to 6 flows Showing the top 6 flows IP SRC AS BYTES flows ========= ========== ========== 24724 1669629642 1 2529 375072464 1 16265 172599860 1 8615 2173 1 2852 64 1

-what we see is that on the ATMAN link we see most of the traffic originated from AS 24724. and on the TP (Orange) link:
+we see that on the ATMAN link we have most of the traffic originated from AS 24724. and on the TP (Orange) link:

 c3845#show flow monitor FM-TP cache aggregate routing source as counter bytes sort highest counter bytes Processed 8 flows Aggregated to 8 flows Showing the top 8 flows IP SRC AS BYTES flows ========= ========== ========== 5617 166892112 1 34805 1435138 1 41023 1613 1 48224 1400 1 39006 1063 1 283 437 1 20829 152 1